j1m-ryan/you-elle/README.md

 - [cfonts](https://www.npmjs.com/package/cfonts) - The fancy you-elle front

 - [chalk](https://www.npmjs.com/package/chalk) - To color some of the text

+- [eslint](https://www.npmjs.com/package/eslint) - The Google javascript coding style is used for this project

 ## Acknowledgments